TaniaAkterLima/Food-Ordering-System/README.md

 # food-order-system
- Food order system.Its a capstone project
+ Food order system using PHP, HTML, CSS and MySQL